Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 The only issue that matters, the only issue that matters is the spending, and the spending is a liberty issue.

-I've uh Brandy Chastain.
+Brandy Chastain.

 How many years ago was that now?

-Oh how long ago was that?
+Oh, how long ago was that?

 How long ago is that, Mike?

-Lost all sense of Lost all sense of time.
+Lost all sense of sense of dying.

-You're gonna be waiting a long time for that.
+Now, you're going to be waiting a long time for that.

 If you want to see women take their top off, go to a Vladimir Putin rally.